Barbell Skull Crushers

 The triceps muscle is comprised of three “heads:” the long, medial, and lateral head.
 While the lying triceps extension works all three heads of the muscle, it especially targets the long and lateral heads of the triceps.

 Secondary Muscle Groups:

-Although the barbell skull crusher is an isolation exercise for your triceps, several other muscle groups are secondarily worked.
+Although the tricep barbell skull crusher is an isolation exercise, several other muscle groups are secondarily worked.
 Your anterior and posterior deltoids in your shoulders contract to stabilize your arms.
 In addition, the latissimus dorsi, the largest muscle of your back, plays a role in stabilization as well.